ChamuMutezva/payapi-multipage-website/README.md

 - Twitter - [@ChamuMutezva](https://twitter.com/ChamuMutezva)

 ## Acknowledgments
+- Many thanks to [Steven Toben] at the Frontend Mentor Slack channel for a well informed review and providing  advice and ways on how to fix some of the React issues.

-Frontend Mentor community leaders for providing a platform to engage with fellow learners and mentors.
+- Frontend Mentor community leaders for providing a platform to engage with fellow learners and mentors.
 This makes the learning exciting.